Warriors withstand James' 51 points to win NBA Finals Game 1 | New Country 923

 James shot 19 for 32 to go with eight assists and eight rebounds in the opener of his eighth straight NBA Finals and ninth overall, as well as Cavs-Warriors Take IV.
 James notched his eighth 40-point game during this playoff run to tie Hall of Famer Jerry West’s feat in 1965 for most in a single postseason.

+Lue was disgusted to lose this way, saying of the overturned call: “It’s never been done, ever in the history of the game.
+And then tonight in the finals on the biggest stage, when our team played well, played our (butt) off, man, it ain’t right.”

+Lue added that the way James played, “to come up robbed, it’s just not right.”

-Durant struggled with his shot but wound up with 26 points on 8-for-22 shooting and nine rebounds.
+Durant struggled to find his stroke but wound up with 26 points on 8-for-22 shooting and nine rebounds.

 Golden State got a serious scare when Thompson went down after Smith slid hard into the Splash Brother’s left leg at the 6:17 mark of the first quarter.
 Thompson lay grimacing in pain then went to the locker room with what was called a bruised left leg that needed re-taping.
 He returned for the start of the second quarter to huge roars from the yellow-clad sellout crowd and scored 24 points.
 He and Curry each connected on five 3s.